JAORMX/deet.blog/content/posts/day-8-deet-gains-confidence.md

 {{< figure src="/images/img_20200711_185243.jpg" >}}

-We learned today that if she gets stuck at a _safe place_, it's ok to push her a little bit and carry her elsewhere.
+We learned today that if she gets stuck in a _safe place_, it's ok to push her a little bit and carry her elsewhere.
 She ends up forgetting quickly about her previous safe place and gets excited about new smells and things at the new location.

 {{< figure src="/images/20200711_191840.jpg" caption="Walking with Deet in the park" >}}

-{{< figure src="/images/20200711_192227.jpg" caption="Her favourite place to walk is besides the bushes" >}}
+{{< figure src="/images/20200711_192227.jpg" caption="Her favorite place to walk is beside the bushes" >}}

 {{< figure src="/images/20200711_200151.jpg" caption="New safe place at the bushes" >}}

 The challenge when walking with Deet outdoors is that she might get scared at very random things.
 We have always tried to create nice memories for her while being at parks.
-And one things we have tried is to give her a bone to relax.
+And one thing we have tried is to give her a bone to relax.

 {{< figure src="/images/deet-eating-bone.png" caption="Deet enjoying her bone" >}}